Mrweatherman208/Maintenance-Announcer/README.md

 ```
 ![Maintenance Announcer was reloaded.](screenshots/MaintenanceReload.png)

+### Supported Servers

+## Tested to work on:
+- Spigot
+- Paper
+- Glowstone

+## Not tested, but should be capable:
+- Bukkit
+- CraftBukkit
+- BungeeCord
+- KCauldron
+- HOSE
+- Waterfall/Travertine

+## Not compatible with:
+- Vanilla
+- Sponge/SpongeForge
+- Torch

 ## License

 Maintenance Announcer is available under the MIT license.
 See the LICENSE file for more info.